 The core Classiq capabilities are generation of a designated quantum solution, and execution of the generated algorithm on a quantum backend.
 Both capabilities are available as part of the Python SDK and demonstrated in the problem solving section.

-The classiq platform relies on several established quantum algorithms to solve optimization problems.
-See the quantum algorithms section.
+The Classiq platform relies on the QAOA penalty algorithm to solve optimization problems.

 The solving algorithms are flexible and customizable, as demonstrated in the solver customization section.

 Pyomo Documentation 6.0.1, https://pyomo.readthedocs.io/en/stable/.